forlilab/cosolvkit/README.md

 # CosolvKit
 The python package for creating cosolvent system.

-Pre-print version of the original paper is freely accessible at the link https://doi.org/10.26434/chemrxiv-2024-rmsnj.
+The original paper is freely accessible at the link (https://pubs.acs.org/doi/10.1021/acs.jcim.4c01398).

 ## Documentation
 The installation instructions, documentation and tutorials can be found on http://cosolvkit.readthedocs.io/.